Parsl/parsl/docs/userguide/futures.rst

 An AppFuture is returned by a call to any function that is decorated with Parsl's ``@App`` decorator.
 There are four key functionalities that an AppFuture offers us :

-1. An AppFuture allows us to check on the current status of launched parsl app and does not wait for it.
+1. An AppFuture allows us to check on the current status of launched parsl app, without waiting for it to complete.

    .. code-block:: python